 Are your clothes stiff after washing?
 Do they feel unclean?
 This might be because you live in a hard water area.
-85% of the US is affected by hard water (1).
+Eighty-five percent of the US is affected by hard water (1).

-Hard water has a higher mineral content.
+Hard water has higher mineral content.
 So, if you live in an area with hard water, there are a few lifestyle changes you might need to make.
-One of those will be on laundry day, because hard water can affect your clothing.
+One of those will be on laundry day because hard water can affect your clothing.

-Thankfully, though, by using the best laundry detergents for hard water, you can still have a shot at lovely soft laundry.
+Thankfully, by using the best laundry detergents for hard water, you can still have a shot at lovely soft laundry.
 We have five recommendations to share with you.
 We compiled our list after spending hours researching real customer reviews and expert advice.

 - Natural detergent